 Remove directory in Terminal & other ways to delete files and folders on Mac

 One of the most basic computer functions — deleting files and folders — is also one of the most essential.
-If you never get rid of anything, soon enough all those extra gigabytes will take a toll on your Mac’s processing power, RAM, and hard drive, not to mention your digital life will resemble a dreadful episode of Hoarders.
+If you never get rid of anything, soon enough, all those extra gigabytes will take a toll on your Mac’s processing power, RAM, and hard drive, not to mention that your digital life will resemble a dreadful episode of Hoarders.

 So, deleting files is good and healthy.
 But how do you do that?
 Most people right-click on what they need gone and choose Move to Trash from the menu or use the File option in the menu bar.
 Others employ the ⌘ + Delete shortcut, which works across the system — even within dialog windows.
 Experts, however, often find themselves defaulting to the command line delete directory feature.
 Let’s see how and why you should learn it, too.

 Why delete file command line feature is important

-With regards to delete file or delete folder command line functionality, Terminal lets you:
+With regards to the delete file or delete folder command line functionality, Terminal lets you:

 - Effortlessly erase one or multiple files, folders, and apps, bypassing any error messages you can get when you go the traditional route.